-Horses are amazing creatures, and however long you have been riding for, there are some horse facts and figures that still take us by surprise
+Horses are amazing creatures, and however long you have been around them, there are some horse facts and figures that still take you by surprise.
+Here is a round-up of just some that are likely to surprise you….

-3. Horses can sleep both lying down and standing up thanks to a special locking system in their legs.
+3. Horses can sleep both lying down and standing up thanks to a special locking system in their legs, but they can only achieve REM sleep when lying down.

-6. Horses can’t vomit due to them having a strong band of muscles around their esophagus.
-This band is so strong that a horse’s stomach would burst before it would vomit.
+6. Horses can’t vomit due to them having a strong band of muscles around their oesophagus.
+This band is so strong that a horse’s stomach would burst before the animal would vomit.

 7. Horses produce approximately 10 gallons of saliva a day.

 8. The tallest horse on record was a Shire named Sampson.
-He was 21.2hh (7 feet, 2 inches) tall
+He was 21.2hh (7 feet, 2 inches) tall.
+Find out more about the world’s largest horse breeds.

 13. When foals are born, their hooves are covered with soft tissue to stop them damaging their mother’s birth canal and uterus.
 Names for this tissue include fairy slippers, golden hooves, foal slipper, leaves, gills, and fingers.